camarguinho/eda-challenge/README.md

 Service Registry on OpenShift in a few minutes 💪.

-[Red Hat Service Registry](https://access.redhat.com/documentation/en-us/red_hat_integration/2020-q4/html/getting_started_with_service_registry/intro-to-the-registry) (based in upstream project [Apicurio Registry](https://www.apicur.io/registry/) is a datastore for sharing standard event schemas and API designs across API and Event-Driven Architectures.
+[Red Hat Service Registry](https://access.redhat.com/documentation/en-us/red_hat_integration/2020-q4/html/getting_started_with_service_registry/intro-to-the-registry), based in upstream project [Apicurio Registry](https://www.apicur.io/registry/), is a datastore for sharing standard event schemas and API designs across API and Event-Driven Architectures.
 You can use Service Registry to decouple the structure of your data from your client applications, and to share and manage your data types and API descriptions at runtime using a REST interface.